caderek/gramma/README.md

 #### Gramma configuration

-With Gramma, you can use global and local configuration file.
-Local config override global properties - it is useful when you want to have dedicated config per project (for example to share it in Git repository).
-When nether file is present, default config will be used.
+With Gramma, you can use a global and local configuration file.
+Local config overrides global properties - it is useful when you want to have dedicated config per project (for example to share it in Git repository).
+When neither file is present, the default config will be used.

-Gramma will automatically generate configuration files when you run add something to your config via `gramma config` command.
+Gramma will automatically generate configuration files when you add something to your config via `gramma config` command.

 If you want to manually initialize local config, you can run `gramma init` command in your project's root directory.
-It is useful when you want to just override global dictionary with local, empty one - so your project is not dependent on your private dictionary.
+It is useful when you want to just override the global dictionary with local, empty one - so your project is not dependent on your private dictionary.

-Local configuration file name: `.gramma.json`
+You can check the path to the global configuration file via `gramma paths` command.

-You can check path to the global config via `gramma paths` command.
+The local configuration file is created in your working directory under `.gramma.json` name.

 - Adding API key